 Most importantly, when we face difficulties, they will be there to hold our hands and guide us.

 The importance of cultivating alliances

 Allies embody leadership, encouragement, and reinforcement.
 Depending on the positions these individuals hold within our workplace, they can clarify decisions being made by our senior leadership teams, why those determinations matter, and their impact both internally within the organization and externally.
 Most significantly, how these judgments are influenced by the company mission, vision, and objectives and the part we play in those pronouncements and the effect on our teams.

-Allies can assist us in effecting our own personal work objectives and goals.
-They can aid in advancing our careers by providing us with constructive feedback, coaching and recommend us for emerging leadership programs and training.
+Alliances with others in our workplaces can assist us in effecting our own personal work objectives and goals.
+They can aid in advancing our careers by providing us with constructive feedback, coaching and recommending us for emerging leadership programs and training.
 Furthermore, they can offer assistance in helping us make strong connections inside and outside our organizations, enabling us to enhance our personal advancements further.

 My own experience with allies

 When I start a new job in any company, one of the first things I do is seek out potential allies.
 They can be team members, senior management members, and even more experienced senior management members.